 - A student who does not complete at least 75% of the courses for which he/she enrolls in an academic year will be dismissed.

-Students dismissed for failing to make satisfactory academic progress are eligible to apply for readmission after one calendar year according to the procedures outlined in the SIS Readmission Policy.
+Students dismissed for failing to make satisfactory academic progress are eligible to apply for readmission after one semester according to the procedures outlined in the SIS Readmission Policy.
 If readmitted, the student must remain in good academic standing or he/she will be permanently dismissed.

 Note: Any course work completed during the period of dismissal from the SIS will not count towards any SIS degree or certificate.